front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

-Let's use the techniques covered above to create a DOM element for each of the stories:
+Let's use the techniques we covered earlier to create a DOM element for each of the stories:

 ```js
 function renderStories(data) {